codeyourweb/irma/README.windows-compilation.md

 ## Download and compile libyara

 It's strongly adviced NOT to clone VirusTotal's YARA repository but download the source code of the latest release.
-If you compile libyara from the latest commit, it could generate some side effect when linking this library with _irma_ and GCO.
+If you compile libyara from the latest commit, it could generate some side effect when linking this library with _IRMA_ and GCO.

 * Download latest VirusTotal release source [from here](https://github.com/VirusTotal/yara/releases)
 * unzip the folder in a directory without space and special char